traction-project/encoding-api/README.md

     { "key": "[PATH_TO_FILE_ON_S3]" }

+### Retrieving Available Resolutions

+The endpoint for starting new transcoding jobs offers a parameter which allows one to specify the desired output resolutions.
+This endpoint allows the caller to retrieve a list of available output resolutions.
+The resolutions `720p`, `480p` and `360p` are always available.

+    GET /api/upload/encode/resolutions
+    Authorization: Bearer [TOKEN]

+A JSON data structure with the key `resolutions` is returned which contains a list of supported resolutions for the transcoding job.

 ### Starting a Transcoding Job

 In order to start a DASH transcoding job for an uploaded video or audio file,